soumendrak/hashnode/clwmazauc000q0al1fpdk2048.md

 * There was another Grafana chart where we recorded how many requests per API were received.

-* After manually checking both charts at minute intervals, I found that a specific API was positively correlated with memory usage.
+* After manually checking both charts at minute intervals, I found that **a specific API was positively correlated with memory usage.**

 * I scoped down the memory leak search only to this API request.

 ### Code changes

+* This was a live server.
+We could not stop it or reproduce the leak in the staging environment, and we could not degrade the performance either.
+If the server had gone down, it would have been classified as a P0 incident.
+Trust me, you do not want to create a P0 incident.

 * I used a built-in library, *Tracemalloc*, to detect the memory leak.

 * As a CFP reviewer in PyCon India 2019, one of the talks I selected was *Debug Memory Leak In Python Flask*.

-* In this talk, the speaker explained a similar scenario.
+* In this talk, the speaker, Sanket Patel, explained a similar scenario happened at LinkedIn.

 * I revisited this talk and took inspiration to resolve this memory leak.